stuartpb/barfspace/content/58ebafed-21df-46da-9c7a-ff91f51f06f8.md

     - maybe this way we can even span over to a lerger drive via transactional-update at some point, in theory!
       - though I guess you can kind of do that anyway via plain old imaging and expansion?
         - but that's haaard
+    - anyway
-    - anyway, the perf impacts aren't meaningful, the compatibilty faults are not my responsibility, and it's one more thing to differentiate / potentially not cause this problem again
+      - the perf impacts aren't meaningful
+      - the compatibilty faults are not my responsibility
+      - and it's one more thing to differentiate / potentially not cause this problem again
   - not setting the new hostname "studhood" unless it still wants to call it "studtop"
     - if so, fuck it, adding studhood to hostname
     - "hood" like "lid" because it's something you should only need to open in an emergency